lyndon025/playtested/src/content/article/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins.md

 ---
-title: "The prequel that I never knew I needed | First Impressions - Bayonetta Origins"
+author: lyndonguitar
+category: Review
-description: "Bayonetta is a series that has never been known for its immersive storytelling and child friendly nature, but that is about to change with the release of Bayonetta Origins: Cereza and the Lost Demon.
+description: 'Bayonetta is a series that has never been known for its immersive storytelling and child friendly nature, but that is about to change with the release of Bayonetta
+  Origins: Cereza and the Lost Demon.
 Teased as a secret chapter in Bayonetta 3, it is a full blown adventure game with a children’s book style approach.
-It is now available for the Nintendo Switch as an exclusive, following Bayonetta 2 and 3."
+It is now available for the Nintendo Switch as an exclusive, following Bayonetta 2 and 3.'
+featured: false
 pubDate: 2023-03-19
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "bayonetta-origins:-cereza-and-the-lost-demon"]
+tags:
-featured: false
+- taptap
+- bayonetta-origins:-cereza-and-the-lost-demon
-thumb: "/images/reviews/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-0.avif"
+thumb: /images/reviews/2023-03-19-the-prequel-that-i-never-knew-i-needed--first-impressions---bayonetta-origins-0.avif
+title: The prequel that I never knew I needed | First Impressions - Bayonetta Origins
 ---

 <div class="gallery">